Is your SAFe Agile Release Train flexible enough?

 You can try using the Program-level Skills Matrix with your teams/group leadership to look at where you stand and discuss your options.

-You can try using the “Flexibility Runway” approach I suggested to help you drive investment in enabling flexibility.
-And if you feel flexibility is not relevant — you can consider mini/lightweight approaches to the “Agile Release Train” to deal with the “overhead”/“boredom” that people experience when participating in activities that are not very relevant to them.
+And suppose you feel flexibility is not relevant.
+In that case, you can consider mini/lightweight approaches to the “Agile Release Train” to deal with the “overhead”/“boredom” that people experience when participating in activities that are not very relevant to them.

-If you have any other experiences or ideas how to deal with this challenge or any thoughts about my suggestions, feel free to comment here and let me know.
+If you have any other experiences or ideas on how to deal with this challenge or any thoughts about my suggestions, feel free to comment here and let me know.